epurpur/PythonDataViz/README.md

     3. Help people with research projects
     4. Random other things as they come up

+## **Data Visualization**
+Data visualization is the act of taking information (data) and placing it into a visual context, such as a map or graph.
+Data visualizations make data easier for the human brain to understand.
+You can more easily detect patterns, trends, and outliers in groups of data.

+Good data visualizations should give meaning to your data and clearly communicate what is happening in your analysis.
+Excel has been a go-to data visualization tool for many years.
+Often, data visualization does not need to be fancy.
+As long as your audience understands your work, it is effective data visualization.

 ## **Matplotlib**
 *Excerpt taken from [MatPlotLib's Website](https://matplotlib.org/):*